viamrobotics/docs/docs/components/input-controller/gamepad.md

 Because of that, any unknown gamepad is mapped as an XBox 360.

-If you have another controller that you want to use to control your robot, feel free to submit a PR on [Github](https://github.com/viamrobotics/rdk/blob/main/components/input/input.go) with new mappings.
+If you have another controller that you want to use to control your machine, feel free to submit a PR on [Github](https://github.com/viamrobotics/rdk/blob/main/components/input/input.go) with new mappings.

 ## Troubleshooting